qwd/dev-site/docs/_en/finance/billing-and-payment.md

 ## Refund

-You can request a refund for both the saving plans and the positive balance, where the saving plans must not be active and no VAT invoice has been issued.
+You can request a refund for both the savings plans and the positive balance, where the savings plans must not be active and no VAT invoice has been issued.
 Refund for balance will be made the following month when the pay-as-you-go subscription is billed.

 All refunds are subject to a **5% transaction fee** and the refund amount will be issued to the original payment methods.
 To request a refund, please [submit a ticket](https://console.qweather.com/support/ticket/new/).